goat000/goat000.github.io/_posts/2023-12-28-gentle-introduction-to-reducing-taxes-in-retirement.md

 I encourage you to play around with the sliders below before looking at the solution below.

 ## Super-fun game - minimize your tax burden

+<div style="font-size: smaller">This exercise currently does not work on mobile devices.
+Apologies!</div>
 <!-- Most of the IDs and strings in this file are also used in the Selenium tests in integration_tests/test_example1.py -->
 <!-- So make sure to update those when updating these. -->
 <div id="flexbox-container">